 Kway Tiew Nahm Sai or Clear Noodle Soup is one of the most basic Thai noodles soups but don’t be misled with the word basic as this dish packs a lot of flavour.
 Just the soup alone is enough to make you crave for more and the key for making its soup taste really good are pork bones, radish and spices.
-The piping hot soup is then poured in a bowl with rice noodles, minced meat, fish balls and an assortment of vegetables such as bean sprouts and kailan.

 - 2 kg pork bones

 - 2 pcs medium sized radish, cut into chunks

 - fish sauce

 - 12 pcs squid balls, cut in half

 - 3 cups bean sprouts

 - In a pot add pork bones and enough water to cover bones.
 Bring it to a boil then turn heat off.
 Drain to remove scum and rinse bones in cold water.

 - Add bones back to the pot together with the rest of the ingredients except the fish sauce and white pepper.
 Bring to a boil and simmer for 2 hours.
 Turn heat off then drain using a fine sieve reserving liquid.